Trey Haverty: Coaching career

 Haverty began his coaching career at Midlothian High School before coaching wide receivers at Cisco College in 2006.
 He then served several years as a graduate assistant at TCU before spending the 2010 season as the defensive coordinator for Millsaps.
 In 2011, he returned to TCU to accept the safeties coach position left vacant by Chad Glasgow who had become the defensive coordinator for Texas Tech.
 Following the 2011 season and Glasgow's return to TCU, Haverty was moved to the wide receivers coaching position.

 On December 30, 2012, it was announced that Haverty had accepted a coaching position at his alma mater Texas Tech under head coach Kliff Kingsbury.
 Haverty was a player at Texas Tech while Kingsbury was the team's starting quarterback.

 Haverty was named as Texas Tech's safeties coach for the 2013 season and coached the position for two years.
 His coaching position was changed to outside linebackers for the 2015 season before being fired in December.

 On January 26, 2016, Haverty was named defensive coordinator for the Lamar Cardinals.
 He replaces Craig McGallion who announced his retirement in November, 2015.

+On March 9, 2025, Haverty was named the head coach at Trinity Christian Academy in Addison, Texas.